ShapelessMaxi/cart263/projects/LesDaltons/README.md

 10- With the spoon, you can dig a tunnel in the floor of the cell.
 11- You can now escape through the tunnel.

-> here is what I wish I could have accomplished to make this program better:
+> _here is what I wish I could have accomplished to make this program better:_
-> 1- better dialogues and ui to display it.
+> 1- better dialogues and UI to display it.
 > 2- multiple choices of interactions (or even multiple possible escape plans?)
 > 3- more and better suited sound effects.
+> 4- add different personalities or unique behaviors for each brother.